PopupMaker/Popup-Maker/readme.txt

 5. Theme every element of your popups to blend perfectly into your site: Background Overlay, Popup Container, Close Button, Google Fonts & much more.
 All in all, customize your popup theme with over 60 options!

 == Changelog ==

+= v1.4.14 - 7/14/2016 =
+* Feature: Links with the url #popmake-{ID} will now trigger a popup when clicked.
+Links with this href will work similar to elements with the popmake-{ID} class.

 = v1.4.13 - 6/26/2016 =
 * Feature: Added 12 of the most commonly needed BuddyPress content types & targeting conditions.
 Target any BP content type.
 Now full support for BuddyPress.